32nd Bangladesh National Film Awards

-The 32nd National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 2007.
-Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by Government of Bangladesh.
+The 32nd National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 2007.
+The Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by the government of Bangladesh.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-2007 was the 32nd installment of Bangladesh National Film Award.
-Chief Adviser Dr. Fakhruddin Ahmed presented the awards at the Bangladesh-China Friendship Conference Centre on October 23, 2008.
+2007 was the 32nd installment of the Bangladesh National Film Award.
+Chief Adviser Fakhruddin Ahmed presented the awards at the Bangladesh-China Friendship Conference Centre on October 23, 2008.

 List of winners

 An eleven-member jury board chaired by the additional secretary of the Ministry of Information selected the winners in 14 different categories.